 About Alternatives

 Our mission is to inspire young people to create a just future through practices that heal individuals, restore communities, and transform systems.
 Alternatives’ programs and services use an asset-based model that focuses on enriching young people’s lives by building upon individual strengths within the context of their family and community.
-We provide comprehensive and accessible programs that increase young people’s opportunities to succeed and grow as individuals and community members.
+We cultivate restorative frameworks on individual and institutional levels to encourage conflict resolution, repairing harm, and healthy coping skills.
+Our comprehensive and accessible programs increase young people’s opportunities to succeed and grow as individuals and community members.

-Alternatives serves youth between the ages of 10 and 24 and their families citywide through various Chicago public schools, our youth centers in Uptown and Washington Park.
-Our participants reflect the city’s rich diversity: 55% identify as Black, 28% Latinx, 7% Multi-Racial, 6% Asian and 4% white, and they lived in 70 different Chicago communities – 48% on the south and west sides of the City.
+Alternatives serves youth between the ages of 10 and 24 and their families citywide through various Chicago public schools and through virtual and in-person services at our office in Washington Park.
+Our participants reflect the city’s rich diversity: 64% identify as Black, 24% as Latinx, 7% as white, 3% as Asian, and 2% as Multi-Racial.
+The majority of our participants live on the South and West sides of Chicago, representing 73 of 77 community areas.
+Recently, we began offering Behavioral Health services in Waukegan.

 Our Mission